keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 Let me restate just one part of that for the people in the back:

-> The average human only uses one sixth of their lung capacity.[^33]
+> The average human only uses one-sixth of their lung capacity.[^33]

 Basically, what John Douillard is saying is that if we use the full capacity of our lungs, we could lose weight faster by safely inhaling more oxygen and exhaling more carbon from our bodies.